rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#motivation}

-As the Semantic Web community embraces increasingly diverse data sources and application domains, there is a growing need for flexible, interoperable tooling bridging technology, language, and paradigm gaps. _RDF-Connect (RDF-C)_ directly addresses this need by providing a language-agnostic framework for building modular, reusable and traceable streaming data pipelines.
+As the Semantic Web community embraces increasingly diverse data sources and application domains, there is a growing need for flexible, interoperable tooling bridging technology, language, and paradigm gaps.
+RDF-C directly addresses this need by providing a language-agnostic framework for building modular, reusable and traceable streaming data pipelines.

 Semantic Web workflows often use custom tooling in specific languages, leading to brittle, monolithic systems difficult to maintain, extend, and reuse.
-RDF-C addresses these challenges by decoupling processing logic from implementation language and describing pipeline configurations using SHACL and an extension of PROV-O. This approach simplifies pipeline component combination, reasoning, and sharing across teams and communities.
+RDF-C addresses these challenges by defining a [specification](https://rdf-connect.github.io/specification/) that decouples processing logic from implementation language and describes pipeline configurations using SHACL and an extension of PROV-O. This approach simplifies pipeline component combination, reasoning, and sharing across teams and communities.

-Moreover, the importance of provenance is growing rapidly, especially in the age of AI-generated content and automated decision-making.
-RDF-C simplifies the publication of machine-readable documentation, aligning with FAIR principles, of data transformations, enhancing transparency, reproducibility, and trust.
+Moreover, the importance of provenance is more pressing than ever, especially in the current context of AI-generated content and automated decision-making.
+RDF-C simplifies the publication of machine-readable documentation, in alignment with the FAIR principles, of data transformations, enhancing transparency, reproducibility, and trust.

 This tutorial aims to fill a critical gap in current Semantic Web tooling by introducing a practical, extensible way to build explainable and modular streaming data pipelines.
 It is particularly valuable for early-career researchers, practitioners building real-world applications, and anyone seeking to build more interoperable and maintainable data-centric systems.